100+ Popular Hungarian Surnames Or Last Names, With Meanings

 The second most common surname in Hungary, and the most common surname in Slovakia, borne by the descendants of Hungarians.
 It refers to Horvat, meaning a person from Croatia.

-It is taken from the old ecclesiastical name and a variant for Elias.
-This surname is the Hungarian form of Elijah.
+It is taken from the old ecclesiastical name and a variant for Elias or Elijah.
+The root name has Biblical origins and means ‘Yahweh is my God.’

-It is a Hungarian word for ‘good.’
+It is a Hungarian word for ‘good’ and was initially used as a nickname.
 Jo has its origin in Hebrew, meaning ‘he shall increase’ and a feminine version of Joseph.

 It is the occupational name for ‘shepherd’ in Hungarian.
 It is derived from the elements ‘juh,’ meaning ‘sheep’ and occupational suffix ‘-asz.’